 That sinking feeling when you damage your new board.
 We’ve all been there, it sucks!
 Our soft top surfboard repair guide is here to help you.

-Unfortunately, the reality is you’ll end up damaging all your surfboards more than you like – fin cuts, hitting rocks, dropped in the car park – they’re all hazards of the sport.
-As such, gaining the skills necessary to fix your board are an important part of the learning experience.
+Unfortunately, the reality is you’ll end up damaging all your surfboards more than you like – fin cuts, hitting rocks, dropped in the car park (or maybe in your garage) 😉 – they’re all hazards of the sport.
+As such, gaining the skills necessary to complete your own soft top repair is an important part of the learning experience.

 As the materials that make up softboards are different to hard boards, the methods and particularly the products used to repair them differ.

 For major repairs, it goes without saying if you don’t know what you’re doing it’s best to get a professional to take care of it.